Table of Contents

 Traditional IRA or Roth IRA

-These are the simplest plans you can set up yourself but they also have the lowest contribution limits.
-Contributions are up to $6,000 in 2019, up to $7000 as a catch up contribution for those 50 and above.
+These are the most straightforward plans you can set up yourself, but they also have the lowest contribution limits.
+Contributions are up to $6,000 in 2021, up to $7000 as a catch-up contribution for those 50 and above.
 There is a tax deduction for the traditional IRA and no immediate deduction for Roth IRA.

-If you contributed to your IRA plan in your previous job, you can roll over the plans.
+If you contributed to your IRA plan in your previous job, you could roll over the plans.

-This plan is for a business owner or self-employed person with no other employees, except your spouse.
-The solo 401K plan has a special benefit as the participants are both employer and employee.
-This means the self-employed person is able to contribute in two ways. as “employee” you can contribute $19,000 in 2019, or $25,000, or $6,000 more, if you are 50 years or older.
+This plan is for a business owner or self-employed person with no other employees except your spouse.
+The solo 401K plan has a particular benefit as the participants are both employer and employee, which means the self-employed person can contribute in two ways.
+As an “employee,” you can contribute $19,500 in 2021, or $26,000 if you are 50 or older.

-Then as “employer,” you can make a contribution of up to 25% of your compensation each year, up to a maximum of $56,000 in 2019 on an annual basis.
-If you are 50 years or older, your combined employee and employer annual contributions can’t exceed $62,000 as of 2019.
+Then as “employer,” you can contribute up to 25% of compensation annually, up to a maximum of $58,000 in 2021 on an annual basis.

-Owner’s spouse may also be able to make contributions if he or she is working for the business, thereby potentially doubling the contribution.
+The owner’s spouse may also contribute if they are working for the business, thereby potentially doubling the contribution.

 The Simplified Employee Pension or SEP IRA is good for business owners or self-employed with no or few employees.
-Annual contributions must be set at the same percentage of compensation for all employees, including the business owner.
-Annual contributions are limited to $56,000 as of 2019.
-Employee contributions are treated as a business expense.
+Employers must set annual contributions at the same percentage of compensation for all employees, including the business owner.
+Annual contributions are limited to $58,000 as of 2021, and employee contributions are business expenses.

 There is no Roth IRA option.

 Savings Incentive Match For Employees or SIMPLE IRA plan is for larger businesses with up to 100 employees.
-Contribution limits are up to $13,000 in 2019, with an additional $3,000 in the employee is age 50 or older.
-These amounts are a deductible expense but distributions in retirement are taxed.
-Employers must make some kind of contribution annually so this is a less flexible plan.
+Contribution limits are up to $13,500 in 2021, with an additional $3,000 in the age 50 or older employee.
+These amounts are a deductible expense, but distributions in retirement are taxed.
+Employers must make some kind of contribution annually, so this is a less flexible plan.

 Defined Benefit Plan or Pension

-The maximum annual retirement benefit is at $225,000 and is tax deductible generally.
+The maximum annual retirement benefit is at $230,000 and is tax-deductible generally.

-There are many options that provide greater contribution limits to the self-employed person.
+Many options provide more significant contribution limits to the self-employed person.

 Drawbacks of Being Self-Employed